 Up close and personal

 Just how well do you know your customers?
 While we’d like to think that most companies take their customer service seriously, if you don't have a clear, 360-degree view of your customers, supported by real-time, up-to-date information, your ‘line of vision’ is blurred.

-While some organizations may already use CRM software to handle their customer base, as a stand-alone solution, it solely focuses on managing a company’s interaction with current and potential customers.
-A CRM system uses data analysis based on customer history, stores customer information, and automates processes connected to a customer’s journey, but it may not integrate with other software systems in your organization, such as finance, human resources, warehousing, and inventory.
+While some organizations may already use CRM software to handle their customer base, as a stand-alone solution, it solely focuses on managing a company's interaction with current and potential customers.
+A CRM system uses data analysis based on customer history, stores customer information, and automates processes connected to a customer's journey, but it may not integrate with other software systems in your organization, such as financial management, human resources, warehousing, and inventory.
 For a business to operate efficiently as a unified entity, under that proverbial ‘umbrella,’ company data must be accessible, sharable, storable, and secure for all employees.

 Enter ERP.
 ERP uses a centralized database and automated workflows to power various business processes, reduce manual labor, and to simplify complex business processes.
 ERP systems support, manage and optimize all of the critical operational business processes, including finance, development, manufacturing, sales, inventory, and more.

 An ERP system, with an integrated CRM module, helps provide a clear view of your customers, to maximize sales opportunities, retain high-value customers, and enhance the customer experience through quick problem resolution.
 CRM gives you greater insights into your customer base, to build and maintain strong relationships with your customers, and make better, more informed business decisions.

 Increased sales, customer loyalty programs and incentives, and building your brand and reputation.
 There’s nothing more valuable to help you grow your business.
 But what else should an ERP's CRM module give you beyond an accessible, up-to-date customer database?